Organisation Consul: Assassinations

 On 26 August 1921 Matthias Erzberger, a Centre Party politician hated by the right wing as one of the signers of the armistice between Germany and the Allied Powers at the end of World War I, was murdered by Heinrich Schulz and Heinrich Tillessen near Bad Griesbach in the Black Forest.
 The police investigation quickly led to the perpetrators and finally to the Organisation Consul to which the two belonged.

 Following additional investigations, 34 members of the O.C. were arrested across Germany.
 Most of them had to be released soon after because the suspicion that the O.C. had planned and carried out Erzberger's murder as an organization could not be sufficiently supported by the evidence.
 Some of the members were nevertheless charged with membership in a secret society.

+Members of the O.C. were also responsible for the attempted assassination of Philipp Scheidemann using prussic acid on 4 June 1922, and probably for the murder of Karl Gareis, a member of the Bavarian parliament, on 9 June 1921.